What is Myrmecology?

 How Many Species of Ants are there?

-The ant family contains more than 12,500 described species that have been classified out of an estimated total of 22,000.
-Ants can be found everywhere in the world including tropical and temperate areas.
+There are more than 12,500 described species in the ant family that have been classified out of an estimated total of 22,000.
+Ants are found everywhere in the world including areas that are temperate and tropical.
 Most of the described and unknown species are located in the rainforests, however, due to the destruction of those forests, most of them will probably never be categorized.
 The only land mass lacking ants are Antartica and a possibly a few remote or inhospitable islands.

 The Duties of the Queen and Workers

-In a colony of ants you find wingless, sterile female workers primarily tend to forage, brood-tending, and defense.
-The queen will be the fertilized winged female, and after mating season may find her own nest.
-In some species the queens start their new colony alone, in others, they leave with workers from the old nest.
-The queen may also stay with the colony or in the surrounding area, depending on the species.
-One thing is for sure; males will die after mating.
+Wingless, sterile female workers primarily tend to forage, brood-tending, and provide defense in the ant colony.
+The queen will be the fertile winged female, and after mating season may find her own ground to set up her colony.
+There are queens that start their new territory alone, in others, they leave with workers from the old nest.
+The queen could also decide to stay with the existing colony or stay in the surrounding environment, depending on the species.
+One thing is for sure; after mating, the males will die.

 Once a queen has selected her colony area and mates, she will start laying eggs.
-The eggs will develop into white larvae, then pupae, and then turn into adults.
+The eggs will change into white larvae, become pupae, and turn into adults.
 Commonly the pupae are incorrectly called ant eggs, but the real eggs are much smaller.

-Sometimes the first worker ants are smaller than average; and this is because when queens are starting on their own, they do not have a lot of food and resources are limited.
-Atta (Leafcutter Ants) queens will lay individual non-fertilized eggs for food, and some young queens may have to eat the eggs, larvae, and pupae to keep from dying.
+Sometimes the first worker ants are smaller than average; and this is because when starting out on their own, queens do not have the required food and resources are limited.
+Leafcutter Ants (Atta) queens will lay individual eggs that are not fertile for food, and to keep from dying some young queens may have to eat their larvae, eggs, and pupae.

-The adult workers will feed, clean and attend to the immature ants during their growth stage.
+The adult workers will feed, clean and attend to the immature ants during the growth phase.
 So when the first worker ants appear, the queen is in a safer position because the adult workers will start to forage, hunt for food, and tend the brood.
-With protection and food under control, this leaves the queen with only one job, and that’s to continue laying eggs.
+With protection and eating under control, this leaves the queen with only one job, and that’s to continue laying eggs.
 There can be thousands of fertile winged queens, but it’s prevalent for just a few to stay alive.
 Many are eaten by birds, other insects or die of hunger.